Scaling Opponent Shaping to High Dimensional Games: Conclusion

 When agents interact, the actions of each agent influence the rewards and observations of others and, through their learning, ultimately affect their behaviour.
 Leveraging this connection is called opponent shaping, and has received considerable attention recently.

 This paper introduces \method{}, a shaping method suitable for high-dimensional games.
 We are the first to scale shaping successfully to long-time horizon general-sum games with temporally-extended actions, and we provide extensive performance analysis in these settings.
 We formalise the concept of history and context for shaping and analyse their respective roles empirically.
 Next, we formalise the previously implicit concept of averaging across the batch and show that it's helpful for previous methods to learn.
-Future work might investigate scenarios where averaging across a batch is also necessary for \method{} or extend it to n-player games \citep{souly2023leading}.
+Future work might investigate scenarios where averaging across a batch is also necessary for \method{}.
 Finally, we identify a fundamental problem in the widely-used CoinGame.

+\begin{acks} We’d like to thank members of the UCL DARK lab, members of the Oxford FLAIR, members of Deepmind Gamma, Mika Semyalven and Joel Liebo for fruitful discussions and comments on an earlier draft of this paper.
+AK was supported by the EPSRC Grant EP/S021566/1, UCL International Scholar Award for Doctoral Training Centres and Cooperative AI Foundation Grant (1201294).
+This work was supported by an Oracle for Research Cloud Grant (19158657). \end{acks}

-\section{Ethics Statement}
+\section{Ethics Statement*}

 Shaping can be used for good and bad.
 Empirically, shaping has lead learning agents to find more prosocial solutions in mixed-incentive settings.
 However, one can imagine scenarios where shaping is used with a negative impact on society.
 Assuming that learning agents will be deployed in the real world, e.g., online learning self-driving cars, it is important we understand how such agents interact.
 Early opponent shaping research has already shown that two naive agents mutually defect in the iterated prisoner’s dilemma and that opponent shaping leads to the more prosocial tit-for-tat strategy.
 It is important that we develop these methods further, investigate if they keep leading to more prosocial outcomes even in more difficult environments, and if not, what improvements can we make such that they do.
 In our work, we show that in grid-worlds with temporally-extended actions and long-time horizons, opponent shaping tends to find more prosocial solutions than Naive Learners.
 Investigating shaping is important to prevent misuse of the paradigm.
 We are at the beginning of fundamental research in shaping and better understanding the necessary components to achieve shaping will help us to better control shaping agents.
 Opponent Shaping is still in an early phase of development and practical implications are limited so immediate negative societal influence is unlikely.